boston-dynamics/spot-sdk/python/examples/time_sync/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - Using the Timesync Service
+# Using the Timesync Service

 This example demonstrates how to use the timesync service to establish time sync between your computer and the robot's clock.
 Specifically, it creates a TimeSyncEndpoint, which can be used to establish timesync as well as determine the clock skew or round trip time.